 - The source files are straight up text, markdown, textile or they’re using an editor like MarsEdit, Ecto or TextMate through XML-RPC to post

 - It then deploys or rsync’s for them from a local copy (a la capistrano or rake)

 - It’s all source code version controlled with rollbacks (a la git)

 - Backups are a snap

-- Portable as a macbook air (as in, copy or deploy files over to a new hoster)
+- Portable (as in, copy or deploy files over to a new hoster)